ondrejsevcik/ondrejsevcik.com/app/blog/_content/writing-tests-after-release.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Figure from "../../../components/blog/figure" import hopingForTheBestImg from "./hoping-for-the-best.png"

-export const meta = {
+---
-  title: "Writing Tests After Release Is a Mistake",
+title: "Writing Tests After Release Is a Mistake"
-  description:
-    "More often than not, I see developers writing tests after the code is released to production.
-And that’s a big mistake.",
+description: "More often than not, I see developers writing tests after the code is released to production.
+And that’s a big mistake."
-  image: hopingForTheBestImg.src,
-  date: "2022-04-26",
+date: "2022-04-26"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 Writing tests in 2022 is more common than ever before, but more often than not, I see developers writing tests after the code is released to production.
 And that’s a big mistake.